Hamish McLachlan: Media career

 In January 2008, McLachlan joined Seven Sport to cover the Australian tennis season, most notably the Australian Open.
 His roles included conducting live interviews and filming pieces with players on the courts.
 In 2011, McLachlan became a host presenting the afternoon sessions, and in 2013 he took over from Johanna Griggs as anchor of the prime time sessions, a role he held until 2018.

 In March 2008, McLachlan started hosting sports program AFL Game Day, an Australian Rules Football review panel television show on Sunday mornings.
 He also took up a role at Triple M radio as a match-day commentator, calling Saturday-night and Sunday-afternoon AFL matches.
 He co-hosted the 2009 and 2011 Brownlow Medal 'Blue Carpet' ceremonies with Seven News presenter, Rebecca Maddern, and fellow Seven Sport presenter, Rachel Finch, respectively.

 Later in 2008, he called the Spring Racing Carnival for Triple M and he went on to become a presenter on the Seven Network's coverage of the Melbourne Cup Carnival, as well as other race days during the Spring, Autumn and Magic Millions Racing Carnivals.

 Outside of Australian rules football and horse racing, McLachlan has been involved in calling polo matches.
 He owns Ten Goals, a small media and production unit specialising in "sports broadcasting, commentary, hosting and multimedia presentations".

 In 2012, McLachlan became part of the Seven Network's AFL team, initially as co-commentator of Saturday afternoon matches with Basil Zempilas.
 In 2015, he began calling Sunday afternoon matches with Dennis Cometti (and later Brian Taylor).
 McLachlan went on to host the network's Friday night telecasts, with pre-game and post-game analysis alongside expert commentators.
 In 2021, McLachlan moved to co-commentating Saturday night matches alongside Luke Darcy, and Thursday night matches with Jason Bennett from 2022.

 In January 2016, McLachlan created controversy and received criticism following an on-air incident when he was pushed away by fill-in weather presenter and Miss Universe Australia, Monika Radulovic, after he hugged her during a live cross to the Magic Millions horse racing event.
 He later apologised to Radulovic and viewers on air.

 Later in 2016, McLachlan joined the Seven Network's Olympics coverage team as a host at the 2016 Summer Olympics.
 He went on to host coverage of the 2018 Winter Olympics, the 2018 Commonwealth Games, the 2022 Winter Olympics and the 2022 Commonwealth Games.

 In 2018, McLachlan co-hosted sports entertainment series Australian Spartan.
 The series was cancelled after 2 seasons.

 He has written for the Herald Sun newspaper in Melbourne.

+His awkward interviewing style has been referred to by many media commentators as ‘creepy’ and ‘insufferable’.